Kachur Family Recipes

 1. Beat the chilled frosting until fluffy.
 Frost and stack four of the cake layers.
 Add the fifth layer but do not frost.
 Return the five layers of cake to the refrigerator, along with the remaining frosting.

 2. Place the sixth layer of cake on a sheet of parchment paper, substantially larger than the cake.
 This will collect caramel overflow.
 With a knife, make shallow indents to guide where the cake will be sliced for serving.
 These will be used when adding the caramel.
-Prepare hot water to coat your knife with when the caramel is ready.
+Prepare a large glassful of hot water to coat your knife with when the caramel is ready.

 3. Cook the confectioner’s sugar in a heavy skillet over low heat, stirring constantly using a wooden spoon or spatula.
 Low and slow is the name of the game.
 Press out lumps and cook until a smooth, liquid caramel forms.
 This will happen very slowly, then all at once, at which point you won’t have much time before it burns.

-4. Pour the caramel over top of the sixth layer of cake and spread evenly.
-Let the caramel just begin to set and then cut the cake into slices all the way through before it hardens.
+4. Pour the molten caramel over top of the sixth layer of cake and spread evenly.
+Let the caramel just begin to set and then cut into slices all the way through before it hardens.
+Use the hot water to quickly clean your knife.
 Pull apart the slices, and let the caramel cool completely.

 6. Serve at room temperature to thunderous applause and heartfelt appreciation.